genouest/checkcel/README.md

 Syntax:
 `Checkcel extract myinputfile.xlsx myoutfile.py --sheet mysheetnumber`

-The `myoutfile.py` can then be used for validation.
+The `myoutfile.py` template can then be used for validation.
 Since Checkcel has to make some assumptions regarding validations (and cannot detect non-null/unicity formulas), **make sure to check and correct the file**.

 ## Checkcel generate

 The `generate` command will generate an .xlsx with validation already set-up.
 A README sheet will also be created, showing expected values for all columns.
 (For now, due to the lack of python libraries for interacting with .ods files, they cannot be generated.
 However, converting the xlsx to ods manually should work without breaking validation.)

 Syntax:
 `checkcel generate mytemplate.py myoutput.xlsx`